daddyawesome/data_science/_pages/about.md

 permalink: /about/
 ---

-This is where you put the contents of your *About* page.
+## 你好！我的名字叫马克
+Hello, My name is Mark also known as Daddy Awesome if you want to know more about me.
+Check out my [CV page](https://daddyawesome.github.io/).

+### My Certificates
+1. Python
+2. Data Science
+3. Machine Learning

 Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].